S15 - Run after money (lovers of money)

 ‘Collect no more than you are authorized to do.’

 This came from John the Baptist.
-He emphasized that it is important if we are custodian of money not to be corrupt.
+He emphasized that it was critical that if we were custodian of money or related, we were not to be corrupt.
 During those days, the soldiers could have collected more money and pocketed the difference.

 Another important consideration is the perversion of justice.
-Prov 17:23 says, ‘The wicked accepts a bribe in secret to pervert the course of justice.’
+Proverbs 17:23 says, ‘The wicked accepts a bribe in secret to pervert the course of justice.’

-We can always rationalize and adjust accordingly for our benefit.
-Whatever which way, corruption is a sin.
+We can always rationalize and adjust accordingly to justify a bribe.
+Whichever way we look at it, corruption is a sin.

 NB: This is not to say that believers cannot give gifts.
 In fact, it is encouraged.
 Proverbs 18:16 says,